 Bone broth is extremely nutrient-rich.
 It has many essential minerals, like calcium, magnesium, and phosphorus, that help flush out toxins and reduce inflammation.
 Its amino acids also seal any openings in the gut, improving the body's gut health.
 As a result, bone broth is highly beneficial to the immune system.

-Bone broth is low in calories and high in protein, making it a great addition to any protein bar.
-Bone broth is especially a “must” for entrepreneurs interested in keto protein bars as bone broth helps the body convert fat into energy efficiently.
+Bone broth is low in calories and high in protein.
+Entrepreneurs interested in keto protein bars should find ways to incorporate bone broth since it helps the body efficiently convert fat into energy.

-Kale is an immune-boosting superfood with high levels of vitamin C. As a super antioxidant, vitamin C helps the body fight off infections and regenerate other antioxidants in the body, including vitamin E. Kale also contains beta carotene, selenium, iron, and antioxidants as well as folate, an immune booster known for its ability to aid in the production of red and white blood cells in the bone marrow.
+Kale is an immune-boosting superfood with high levels of vitamin C, which helps the body fight off infections.
+Kale also contains beta carotene, selenium, iron, as well as folate, an immune booster known for its ability to aid in the production of red and white blood cells in the bone marrow.

 As a superfood, kale has been a popular real food ingredient among health-conscious consumers for the last couple of years.
 Food entrepreneurs that leverage kale's health benefits and popularity will gain a bigger market share.

-Mushrooms are considered to be one of nature’s healthiest foods, rich in essential nutrients and minerals.
-They are high in selenium, B vitamins (riboflavin and niacin), and zinc, which are necessary for the immune system to work optimally.
+As one of nature’s healthiest foods, mushrooms are rich in essential nutrients and minerals.
+These include selenium, B vitamins (riboflavin and niacin), and zinc, which are necessary for the immune system to work optimally.
 Zinc is especially important because, like vitamin C, it aids in the production of white blood cells to help the body fight off diseases and infections.